 Size & Margin: These options allow you to record a monetary value against the Opportunity.
 As with the Analysis, this can then be used within reports to help show a value which will be received if the Opportunity is successful.

 Current Status: This is where you can change the Opportunity's Current Status as the Sales Opportunity moves through the sales process from start to finish.
-Some of these statuses will require a recall, which means that a CRM user must take responsibility of the Opportunity whilst it's in that current status.
+Some of these statuses will require a Task/Recall, which means that a CRM user must take responsibility of the Opportunity whilst it's in that current status.

 Source & Source Activity: These are very useful options to record where the Opportunity originally came from.
 Options could include an Exhibition, a Mail Shot, generated from a Salesperson visit or by visiting your Website.
 If you have used a Campaign from within CRM, you can use the Source option to link Opportunities to Campaign Activities.
 This allows you to record potential income based on Activities you have performed, i.e. how many Opportunities and subsequent Quotes were generated after holding an Exhibition.